This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Better yet, installing laminated wood flooring would add a touch of class to the space.
-With today’s snap-together laminates, it’s a simple and cost-effective way to get rid of old carpet!
+Better yet, installing laminate wood flooring would add a touch of class to the space.
+With today’s snap-together laminates, it’s a simple and cost-effective way to get rid of old RV carpet!

-With some new curtains on all the windows, our mini-makeover was complete.
+With some new RV curtains on all the windows, our mini-makeover was complete.

-How We Remodeled Our 2nd RV:
+How We Remodeled Our 2nd RV

 - It was the layout we wanted.

-- it was less than half the price of what a new RV would have cost.
+- It was less than half the price of what a new RV would have cost.

 We moved into it just as it was.

 We approached this RV remodel a bit differently.
 Since we knew that we would be living in this RV for at least a couple years, we wanted it to feel like a home.